 War and American Society focuses on the various ways in which America has dealt with war and the changes that have taken place in American society as a result of war.
-The course considers the following wars: the Revolutionary War, the War of 1812, the Mexican War, the Civil War, the Spanish-American War, World War I, World War II, the Korean War, and the Vietnam War.
+The course considers the following wars: the Revolutionary War, the War of 1812, the Mexican War, the Civil War, the Spanish-American War, World War I, World War II, the Korean War, the Vietnam War, the Persian Gulf War, the Wars in Afghanistan and Iraq, and the War on Terror.
 A major emphasis is placed on the humanities approach, addressing war and American society from historical, literary, artistic, and philosophical perspectives.

 After completing this course, you should be able to:

 You will need the following materials to complete the work of the course.
 These materials are available from the textbook supplier, MBS Direct.
 The book by Snow and Drew is the basic survey text for the course; the others cover specific wars.
 (Note that some of these titles are available from more than one publisher.)

 War and American Society is a six-credit online course consisting of eight modules.
 Modules include learning objectives, study materials, and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to complete written assignments and journal assignments, take a proctored midterm examination, and a complete a final project.
 See below for more details.